RibbonCommunications/sbc_aws_cloudformation/supported/standalone/README.md

   - [**Existing Stack**](https://github.com/RibbonCommunications/sbc_aws_cloudformation/tree/master/supported/standalone/existing-stack)

-    These templates deploy into an existing cloud network.
-This means that all of the cloud networking infrastructure must be available prior to launching the template.
+    These templates deploy into a pre-existing VPC.
+This means that all of the cloud networking and other infrastructure pre-requisites (VPC, Subnets, Route Tables, Internet gateways, security groups, instance rules/policies, etc) must be available prior to launching the template.

   - [**Production Stack**](https://github.com/RibbonCommunications/sbc_aws_cloudformation/tree/master/supported/standalone/production-stack)

-    Production stack templates also require the cloud networking infrastructure to be in place, however these templates do not create or attach a public IP address/NAT (there is never a public IP address assigned to the Management IP address).
-As SBC's need access to the internet to access Cloud API services and download files for onboarding, these deployments assume Internet access is provided via another Public NAT service, Firewall, etc. In most cases, there is no public IP assigned to the IP addresses on the external interfaces (Virtual Servers, Self IP addresses, etc).
+    These templates will deploy the solution into a new VPC and create the required infrastructure elements with default values (VPC, Subnets, Route Tables, Internet gateways, security groups, instance rules/policies, etc).
+These default values may need to be changed later to comply with deployment needs.